bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 ![filter halftone pattern pop art](images/scripting/filter-halftone-pop-art.png)

-Even if the CMYK print raster is not the same, this works very well in 8 colors because mixing the primary colors Red, Green and Blue with an additive blend gives directly the primary colors of a subtractive blend Cyan (Green+Blue), Magenta (Red+Blue) and Yellow (Red+Green).
-At the end the same 8 colors are present in the picture.
+Even if our filter does not produce the typical CMYK print raster, it works very well in 8 colors because mixing the primary colors Red, Green and Blue with an additive blend gives directly the primary colors of a subtractive blend Cyan (Green+Blue), Magenta (Red+Blue) and Yellow (Red+Green).
+At the end, the resulting set of colors is the same with additive RGB or subtractive CMYK, and this is why the general impression produced by the output of the filter reminds printed paper.

 ### Arbitrary palette